-Now that the Select Within plugin is installed, we can use the function to help us answer our questions
+Now that the Select Within plugin is installed, we can use the function to help us answer our questions d) To use the select within plugin click on Vector -> Select Within -> Select Within

 - e) This will open up the Select Within dialogue box (below). - f) We want to select all features from District Municipalities that are within the selected features in Provinces (the Northern Cape). - a.
 You can change what layer is selected by clicking on the drop down menu - b.
 Make sure that Using Selected Features is selected.
 If not it will select the district municipalities that fall within will the whole of South Africa, not just the province we are looking at. - g) Click OK